Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Proof of Theorem

-Further, we would like to see the long run behavior of $W_{r^*}(x)$ as $x\to +\infty$.
-Suppose $\lim_{x\to +\infty} W_{r^*}(x)$ exists and is equal to $M$, which is a negative finite number.
+Further, we would like to see the long-run behavior of $W_{r^*}(x)$ as $x\to +\infty$.
+Suppose $\lim\limits_{x\to +\infty} W_{r^*}(x)$ exists and is equal to $M > -p$, which is a negative finite number.
 Using the differential equation \eqref{wr with integral}, we can obtain the following inequality: